 On January 13, 2016, IFRS 16 was issued.
 This standard sets out the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a contract.
 IFRS 16 is effective from January 1, 2019.
-The Company will perform a preliminary review of leases in quarters 3 and 4 and analysis and impact of the IFRS will be completed in 2018.
+The Group has completed its preliminary assessment of the impact and has not identified any material impact.
+However, when the Group completes its assessments, it may identify other matters in advance of adoption of the standard.